 On the farm estate you can meet its hens all year round.
 In the summer, say hello to cattle, sheep and pigs.
 You can also walk the nature trail and visit the wetland nature reserve where there’s a bird hide all year round.

 In the summer head to Darts Farm to pick your own sunflowers and in October you’ll find a pumpkin patch.

 Visitor snapshot: Topsham | open all year round (check what’s available via the website) | free parking | Darts Farm

 Find more family-friendly farm shops in Devon.

 Haldon Forest near Exeter has lots of activities for kids of all ages.
 If you’re visiting with little ones the Discovery Trail is an easy walk with activities along the way.
-In 2022, the Superworm Trail is at Haldon Forest.
+You’ll also find the Gruffalo Trail at Haldon Forest.

 We also love Go Ape there.
 And the good news about the courses at Haldon Forest is that they are open for kids of all ages.
 Kids just have to be 1m to play.

 There’s a Treetop Adventure for novice apes and Treetop Challenge for more adventurous teens and adults.

 As well as high ropes you can book a Segway tour for over 10-year-olds and cycle hire for all the family.